bharshbarger/AutOSINT/README.md

 A project to try to automate some common things checked during open source intelligence gathering engagements.

-!!! pip doesnt like to install the dns module on ubuntu or debian use #apt install python-dnspython

-Right now it can do:
-name lookups via -n,
-whois via -w,
-Google search for 'password' with 'site:' for the ip or domain you specify and Shodan which currently requires an API key to function properly

--c will search your -d value(s) in local cred dumps like linkedin, and compare the hashes to a local potfile

-a lot of other functions are work in progress

 usage: AutOSINT.py [-h] [-d DOMAIN [DOMAIN ...]]